Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Discussion

 The regolith's varying properties could potentially influence our decisions on where to locate a human habitat on Mars as well.
 For example, the value of its density has been derived in the literature from thermal inertia measurements, or indirectly from rover measurements or from assumptions about the grain density and the pore space, and there is a full range of values that can be attributed to regolith's density.
-The composition of Martian regolith can vary itself too; near the poles of the planet regolith is found in combination with water and ice, whereas near the surface it is mostly composed out of silicon.
+The composition of Martian regolith can vary itself too; near the poles of the planet regolith is found in combination with water and ice, whereas near the equator it is mostly composed out of silicon.
 In other words, we cannot adopt one composition model, as the regolith's characteristics depend strongly on the location.
-Nevertheless, despite the fact the exact features of regolith may vary a little, it has been shown in previous studies about Martian regolith \citep{Kim:1998} and about Moon's regolith, which is comparable to Martian \citep{Nealy:1988,Nealy:1989} that small changes don’t affect significantly shielding properties.
-All subgroups of Martian soil have basically the same shield protection, and so, analyses for in-situ resources used for radioprotection can be reasonably made with a single Martian regolith model.
+Nevertheless, despite the fact the exact features of regolith may vary a little, it has been shown in previous studies about Martian regolith \cite{Kim:1998} and about Moon's regolith, which is comparable to Martian \cite{Nealy:1988,Nealy:1989} that small changes don’t affect significantly shielding properties.
+All subgroups of Martian soil have basically the same shield protection, and so, analyses for in-situ resources used for radiation protection can be reasonably made with a single Martian regolith model.
+This opinion is also supported by test simulations we performed with slightly different regolith compositions.

+A practical consideration is the ease of implementation of different shielding materials.
+Adding a few centimeters of shielding material can be a critical factor in designing effective radiation protection strategies.
+For instance, our simulations add evidence that Martian regolith, with its inherent shielding properties, may offer a pragmatic solution due to its availability on the planet's surface.
+The relatively small differences in shielding effectiveness between materials, as indicated by our results, suggest that the choice of shielding material may be guided by factors such as ease of transport, construction, and adaptability to the Martian environment.
+The decision on shielding material should be a multifaceted one, taking into account not only the radiation attenuation capabilities but also the practical aspects of implementation.

+In considering the practical implications of our simulations, the influence of the chosen shielding thickness of 10 g cm$^{-2}$ deserves discussion as well.
+While representing typical shielding requirements, thicker shielding, like 20 or 30 g/cm², could obscure reported effects, while thinner shielding might exaggerate material differences.
+A yet another reason behind the selected thickness of 10 g cm$^{-2}$ relies on a balance between realism and computational feasibility.
+Future model iterations should explore varying thicknesses to validate conclusions and enhance applicability in Martian scenarios, recognizing the inherent uncertainty introduced by the chosen thickness.

 Lastly, we note that the discussion about the real effectiveness of passive shielding materials in space will become more established as soon as experiments will be compared against models.
 For instance, \cite{Sen:2010} performed experiments of polyethylene in a simulated Martian atmosphere and examined the fabrication of composite materials based on Martian regolith using polyethylene as a binding material.
 Inevitably, every coding model implicitly makes a number of necessary simplifications of the actual conditions of an environment, in order to keep simulation times manageable.
 Therefore, it is always possible that some of the theoretical conclusions could be premature or over-interpreted at some extent.
 Future work should shed more light on the field.